kuleshov/tensor-factorization/README.md

 Tensor Factorization via Matrix Factorization
 =============================================

-Just like we can compute the eigendecomposition of a matrix, it is often possible to decompose a tensor (e.g. a `d x d x d` array) into a sum of rank-one components.
+Just as a matrix always has a singular value decomposition, a tensor (e.g., a `d x d x d` array) can often be factorized into a sum of rank-one components.

 Tensor factorization is a key subroutine in many recent algorithms based on the method of moments for solving problems such as:

-* Learning mixtures of Gaussians (for
+* Learning mixtures of Gaussians (a way of clustering the data)
-* Topic modeling (e.g. using the LDA algorithm)
+* Topic modeling (e.g., using the LDA algorithm)
 * Learning HMMs for sequence analysis

 However, techniques for factorizing tensors are not as well-developed as matrix factorization techniques.
-The algorithms implemented here instead make use of a novel reduction that transforms the problem of factorizing a tensor to the problem of jointly diagonalizing a set of matrices.
+The algorithms implemented here instead make use of a novel reduction that transforms the problem of finding the CP decomposition of a tensor to the problem of jointly diagonalizing a set of matrices.

 These ideas have been proposed and analyzed in the following publications: